CONSUMER RIGHTS LAW FIRM SERVING CLIENTS IN CHICAGO, ILLINOIS, AND NATIONWIDE

 - Typicality: The representative plaintiff's claims must be typical of the class members' claims.

-- Representativeness: Most class action suits have a lead plaintiff and attorney.
+- Adequacy: Most class action suits have a lead plaintiff and attorney.
 The plaintiff’s case must be representative of the claims contained within the class action suit, and the Chicago class action lawyer must be able to effectively and fairly represent the entire group.

 Once a class action suit is filed, the court must “certify” it, which means reviewing it for the elements listed above.
 Certification claims are often fiercely contested by defendants, and it’s important to understand that certification is not a ruling on the merits of the case.

-Examples of Class Action Cases
+Examples Of Class Action Cases

 As detailed above, class action litigation is helpful when a large number of people have been affected by the defendant’s behavior.
 As such, these cases are often filed against corporations or organizations.